FBI Ten Most Wanted Fugitives, 2020s: FBI Ten Most Wanted Fugitives to begin the 2020s

-FBI Most Wanted Fugitives added during the 2020s
+FBI Ten Most Wanted Fugitives added during the 2020s

 It was not until June 2020 before any of the previous fugitives were captured.
 A second fugitive was caught in August 2020, and the first replacement was named in October 2020.
 Despite being captured in August 2020, the second fugitive was not replaced until September 2021.
+No fugitive was captured in 2024.
 The minimum reward for information leading to a Ten Most Wanted Fugitive's arrest was increased from $100,000 to $250,000 on May 25, 2023.

 The list includes (in FBI list appearance sequence order):